 Do Tomato Plants Regrow Every Year?

-This means that gardeners will buy new tomato seeds or plants every year and dispose of the mature plants at the end of each season.
+In most cold climates, it is too difficult to keep tomatoes alive during harsh winters.
+As a result, gardeners will buy new tomato seeds or plants every year and dispose of the mature plants at the end of the season.

 For more information, check out this article on Wikipedia about perennial plants and this article on Wikipedia about annual plants.

 Tomato plants treated as annuals will live for less than one year.
 The exact amount of time depends on the climate and timing of frost.

 So, if you start your tomato seeds indoors on February 13 (8 weeks before last frost on April 10), you might be able to keep the plant alive until November 3 (last frost date) or later.

 This would mean your tomato plant could live for almost 9 months!
 If you take precautions to protect your tomato plants from frost, they could live even longer than that.